Kazuma Kiryu: Reception

+Legacy

+In a Famitsu poll from 2010, Kiryu was voted as the eleventh best video game character.
+In a popularity poll from 2018 by Sega, Kiryu took the 2nd position behind Goro Majima.
+In 2024, a poll conducted by BAFTA with around 4,000 respondents named Kazuma Kiryu as the eighteenth most iconic video-game character of all time.
+Due to Like a Dragons long running history of being exclusive to the PlayStation series of consoles, Kiryu is often recognized as a PlayStation mascot.

 Kiryu's image was used to promote the male shaving brand Kai Razor, with Yakuza: Dead Souls featuring a scene of Kiryu using the product.
 Sega also sponsored a contest where the winner would get Kiryu's $9000 tattoo.
 The winner was Fari Salievski.
 The process took six months to complete.
 Salivevski commented, "Well, my nickname is now "The Dragon"...
 Whilst in Thailand, I had people coming up to me and taking photos, others came around wondering what all the fuss was about thinking I am some kind of celebrity.
 I could not stop laughing! my Facebook page gets a lot of comments too."

-Kazuma Kiryu was requested to be a second guest character in Bandai Namco's fighting game Tekken 7.
+Kazuma Kiryu was the most requested second guest character in Bandai Namco's fighting game Tekken 7.
 Katsuhiro Harada, the producer of Tekken 7 and director of the series, stated that he was taken aback by the amount of demand there was for the character in the West.
-Even after the revealed guest characters were Geese Howard, Noctis Lucis Caelum, and Negan fans took to Twitter to express their enthusiasm for having Kiryu included in the game.
+Even after the revealed guest characters were Geese Howard, Noctis Lucis Caelum, and Negan, fans of Kiryu took to Twitter to express their enthusiasm for having Kiryu included in the game.
 Yakuza producer Daisuke Sato stated that "As far as it comes down to the whole Tekken thing, if Harada-san actually says he wants to use Kiryu, then there it is."